RC Airplanes Simplified

 2. Watts can be determined by the formula-Watts=Volts x Amps.

-• 130-150 watts per pound; Lightly loaded 3D models and ducted fans.
+• 130-150 watts/pound; Lightly loaded 3D electric RC planes and the electric ducted fan.

-• 150-200+ watts per pound; Unlimited performance 3D models.
+• 150-200+ watts/pound; Unlimited performance 3D models.

 Note these guidelines come from the E-Flite website and are based on the parameters of E-Flite RC electric motors.
-These numbers may vary for other electric RC motors and factors such as efficiency and prop size.

 • Example model.
 Hanger 9 P-51 Mustang.

-• Estimated flying weight with battery: 9.0lbs
+• Estimated total flying weight with battery: 9.0lbs

-• Desired level of performance: 90-110 (100 average) watts per pound; fast flying scale model.
+• Required performance: 90-110 (100 average) watts/pound for a fast flying scale model.

 9.0lbs x 100 watts=900 input watts minimum.